Do you have an exit strategy? Estate and succession planning for business owners

 Depending on the specifics of the situation, estate and succession planning may require the input of a number of stakeholders and advisors.
 Of course the relevant individuals will make the ultimate decisions about the plans, but depending on what the strategy is, they may include their children (and other relatives) key employees or other potential business owners/operators in their plan.
-In terms of professional advisors, Ballantyne Law Group will seek the input of professionals such as accountants, financial planners and other risk professionals when preparing estate and succession planning documents.
+In terms of professional advisors, Ballantyne Law will seek the input of professionals such as accountants, financial planners and other risk professionals when preparing estate and succession planning documents.

 What sort of things are included in an estate or succession plan?

 There is no “one size fits all” approach to estate and succession planning, and you should be wary about using pre-existing on-line templates.
 An effective estate plan will generally include a will (which could be a conventional will, a will incorporating testamentary or other types of trust, a mutual or contractual will, or some other combination) and an enduring power of attorney, and may include other documents such as memoranda of wishes, instructions to guardians and executors’ dossiers.

 Please contact our QLD Will and Estate team for more information.

 Business succession plans in Queensland may include things such as shareholders’ agreements, insurance funded buy/sell agreements, general powers of attorney and other legal documentation.
 Appropriate business succession planning may also contemplate implementing business restructures and the consideration of tax and asset protection strategies.